 Please visit www.AlpertJFS.org/for-seniors-holocaust-survivors-assistance to learn more about the Holocaust Survivors Assistance program.

-We here at Platinum Select Nursing are proud to support and participate in the Holocaust survivor program with AJFS.
+We here at Platinum Select Care are proud to support and participate in the Holocaust survivor program with AJFS.